 10. Central Secretariat and the Capital Question

-The seat of the Governor-General/Viceroy shifted from Calcutta to New Delhi in 1911 (announced at the Delhi Durbar of 1911 by King George V; transfer completed by 1912).
+The seat of the Governor-General/Viceroy shifted from Calcutta to New Delhiannounced at the Delhi Durbar of 12 December 1911 by King George V; New Delhi was formally inaugurated on 13 February 1931.
 Reasons: Calcutta too exposed to nationalist activity; Delhi's symbolic centrality to Indian history (Mughal capital); strategic location.

 The Central Secretariat structure — with individual ministries/departments headed by secretaries — was retained after Independence and forms the basis of India's Union government structure today.